2012 CFL season: Rule changes

 On April 18, 2012, the CFL announced that they had unanimously approved a rule change that will see all scoring plays subject to video review.
 All touchdowns would be reviewed by the referees, without a team having to use its challenge flag.
 Due to a surprising number of incidents related to players helmets falling off during play in the 2011 CFL season, the league decided to change its rules to address this issue.
 Now if a ball carrier's helmet comes off the play will be blown dead immediately.
 If a non-ball carrier's helmet comes off that player can no longer participate in the play.
 If he does, the player's team will be penalized 10 yards for illegal participation.
 If a player hits an opposing player who isn't participating because he lost his helmet, the offending player's team will be penalized 15 yards for unnecessary roughness.

 100th Grey Cup

-Toronto was the site of the 100th Grey Cup as it was also host of the very first game and host of the 50th Grey Cup as well.
+Toronto was the site of the 100th Grey Cup as it was also host of the first game and host of the 50th Grey Cup as well.
 As part of the celebration, the Grey Cup festival stretched over nine days as opposed to the usual three.
-The Government of Canada will also contribute $5 million towards the event in celebration of a Canadian tradition.
+The Government of Canada also contributed $5 million towards the event in celebration of a Canadian tradition.